imissyouso/textmagic-rest-nodejs/docs/TextMagicApi.md

 var apiInstance = new TextmagicClient.TextMagicApi();

 var opts = {
-  'page': 1, // Number | Fetch specified results page
+  'page': 1, // Number | Fetch specified results page.
-  'limit': 10, // Number | How many results to return 'lastId': 56 // Number | Filter results by ID, selecting all values lesser than the specified ID.
+  'limit': 10, // Number | The number of results per page.
+  'lastId': 56 // Number | Filter results by ID, selecting all values lesser than the specified ID.
 Note that \\'page\\' parameter is ignored when \\'lastId\\' is specified
 };
 apiInstance.getAllOutboundMessages(opts).then(function(data) {